mnot/I-D/json-home/draft.md

 Future revisions of this specification may define or accommodate the use of such a form in the home document.

+Note that it is possible to support multiple query syntaxes on the same base URL, using more than one link relation type; see the example at the start of the document.

 Open Issues
 ===========